danStich/anadrofish/README.md

 The `remotes` package can be installed directly from CRAN or from GitHub following instructions in the repository [https://github.com/r-lib/remotes#readme](https://github.com/r-lib/remotes#readme).

 ### Versions 2.20 and earlier
-Earlier versions of this package can be installed with the [`devtools`](https://www.rstudio.com/products/rpackages/devtools/) package in R using the repository url:
+Earlier versions of this package can be installed with the [`devtools`](https://www.rstudio.com/products/rpackages/devtools/) package (Wickam et al. 2022) in R using the repository url:

 `devtools::install_github("danStich/anadrofish")`